 - Stories on this site are written by these fictitious artists.

 - a first-person account of magic & mystery (short fiction).

 - a blog post that is mostly nonfiction, covering real art, artists, galleries, cultural history, literature.

 Why wouldn’t I just write another novel?
 Well, I am writing one, but this site is a way to continue the mythology of Galen Gorry and People Without Names.
-It’s a way to keep Galen Gorry alive, a way to keep me alive.
-His life and my life are connected, just as yours and mine.
 Here’s a glimpse of his life:

 People Without Names